Table Of Contents

 How To Get To The Slesse Memorial Trail

 HOWEVER, you will need a 4×4 vehicle or one with high clearance as you will be driving through many water bars (ditches).
 Otherwise, you could get stuck and damage your vehicle.
-Some drive as far as they can, leave their vehicle on the side of the road, and walk the rest of the way to the trailhead, which would add at least an hour each way.
+Some drive as far as they can, leave their vehicle on the side of the road, and walk the rest of the way to the trailhead.
+Arrive earlier if you are adding in the walk along the FSR to the trailhead.

 Know Before You Go